LiliumGuild/LiliumBot/README.md

 This will probably be the the hardest to implement.
 It may be better to just hardcode any upcoming events.
 As the raid will be everyday.

+## .gitignore files

+There are 2 files that are to be kept local. secrets.py and config.py

+### secrets.py
+This is where we store our discord token.
+Stored as a string

+    DISCORD_TOKEN = ""

+### config.py
+This is where we store the config for the different channels.
+This is currently used for storing the discord channel keys but will also store more information in future like message cooldown timer.
+Stored as an int

+    OFFICER_CHANNEL =
+    EVENT_CHANNEL =
+    MEDIA_CHANNEL =
+    GRAPHIC_CHANNEL =
+    RAID_CHANNEL =
+    RECRUITMENT_CHANNEL =